Greenleaf (short story)

 "Greenleaf" is a short story by Flannery O'Connor.
-It was originally published in 1956 in The Kenyon Review and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
+It was originally published in the Summer 1956 issue of The Kenyon Review and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
 The story won O'Connor her first O. Henry Award first prize in 1957 for the year's best American short story.
 In the story, a snobbish landlady who believes in her family's genetic and cultural superiority struggles to understand why the children of her lower-class tenants have become more successful than her own children.
 The upwards mobility of her tenants' children reflects the gradual weakening of the Southern social class system.

 Plot summary

 Mrs. May owns a struggling dairy farm and employs Mr. Greenleaf, a tenant worker, to help her run it.
 She is rude to Mr. Greenleaf, due to her social snobbery and insecurity.
 She also resents Mr. Greenleaf's wife, who she considers white trash.
 The two women disagree about faith: Mrs. May attends church but does not believe in God, while Mrs. Greenleaf is a devout Charismatic Christian who practices faith healing.
 During one of Mrs. Greenleaf's healing sessions, she colorfully calls out for Jesus to stab her in the heart.
 Mrs. May finds the episode ridiculous, and it is implied that the incident prompts her to buy an insurance policy, which contrasts with Mrs. Greenleaf’s reliance on God.

 Mrs. May is insecure because the May and Greenleaf families are headed in different directions.
 The Greenleaf twins, O.T. and E.T., are upwardly mobile: they distinguished themselves in World War II, married respectable French women, and used the G.I.
 Bill and military pensions to go to college and start their own competing dairy farm.
 Mrs. May is disappointed by her two sons: Wesley teaches at a second-rate university and hates his job, and Scofield sells insurance to African Americans, which Mrs. May considers undignified.
 Neither goes to church, neither is married, and while both still live with their mother, neither helps with the farm.
 In addition, Scofield's wartime record was unremarkable, and Wesley never fought due to a medical deferment.